So Good (Mica Paris album)

 So Good is the debut album by British recording artist Mica Paris.
-It was released on 27 August 1988 by 4th & B'way Records.
+It was released on 1 August 1988 by 4th & B'way Records.

 The album was a commercial success, peaking at number six on the UK Albums Chart and also appearing stateside on the Billboard 200 and Top R&B/Hip-Hop Albums charts.
-So Good was certified platinum by the British Phonographic Industry (BPI), denoting shipments of over 300,000 copies in the UK.
+So Good was certified platinum by the British Phonographic Industry (BPI), denoting shipments of more than 300,000 copies in the UK.

-Four singles were released from the album, all of which reached the top-thirty of the UK Singles Chart.
-"My One Temptation" was chosen as the album's lead single, becoming a top-ten hit in the UK and also peaking within the top-twenty of the Irish Singles and US Hot R&B/Hip-Hop Songs charts.
+Four singles were released from the album, all of which reached the top-30 of the UK Singles Chart.
+"My One Temptation" was chosen as the album's lead single, becoming a top-ten hit in the UK and also peaking within the top-20 of the Irish Singles and US Hot R&B/Hip-Hop Songs charts.
 It was her first and remains her only entry on the US Billboard Hot 100.
 The album's fourth and final single is a cover of the Roberta Flack and Donny Hathaway single "Where Is the Love" and features American singer-songwriter Will Downing.

 Background

-Mica Paris began singing in community churches, aged 7, and joined a young gospel group, The Spirit of Watts, at 12.
+Mica Paris began singing in community churches, aged seven, and joined a young gospel group, The Spirit of Watts, at 12.
 The Spirit of Watts featured on the Word Records Buzz On The Streets (1985) album and the Ears and Eyes Gospel Joy - A Live Celebration (1986) album.
-Aged 13, Paris sought session work, inspired by her father, a jazz trumpeter and fluetist, as well as older friends and sister Alysha Warren (who also achieved success as a solo artist).
+Aged 13, Paris sought session work, inspired by her father, a jazz trumpeter and flautist, as well as older friends and sister Alysha Warren (who also achieved success as a solo artist).
 She told Ebony, "I pretended to be older because I was tall for my age (5' 10") and I got my first session that way."
-Paris was also a backing singer for Hollywood Beyond, recording on their debut album If (1985), before signing her first record deal with jazz label 4th & Broadway (a Island Records subsidiary), whilst still a teenager.
+Paris was also a backing singer for Hollywood Beyond, recording on their debut album If (1985), before signing her first record deal with jazz label 4th & Broadway (an Island Records subsidiary), while still a teenager.

-Paris told Ebony that, 'you do have to be a tough girl to succeed in the music industry [...] but you don't have to be "obnoxious and conceited.
+Paris told Ebony that "you do have to be a tough girl to succeed in the music industry [...] but you don't have to be obnoxious and conceited.
 I can't walk the streets in London; everyone knows who Mica Paris is, but I've never let it get to me because I just don't believe in it [...]
 I think that's what keeps you above all the bad things that go into [the business] — when you maintain the way you are."

 Recording

-Describing Paris as 'the greatest of British gospel/soul singers', studio engineer Richard Digby Smith recounted:
+Describing Paris as "the greatest of British gospel/soul singers", studio engineer Richard Digby Smith recounted: